jxchen21/SekaiSort/README.md

 NextJS App: Complete!
 Catch it live at https://sekaisort-production.up.railway.app

-DESPITE what the GitHub Breakdown says, this project was build with NextJS with Tailwind and a Flask backend, and I'm pretty sure there's more JavaScript than python.. :(
+DESPITE what the GitHub Breakdown says, this project was built with NextJS with Tailwind and a Flask backend, and I'm pretty sure there's more JavaScript than python.. :(

 Made with 💖 by Arctic